-Value for Money: The familiar distillery profile is present but has been given a rather unique spin by the addition of those Madeira casks.
+Thoughts: The familiar distillery profile is present but has been given a rather unique spin by the addition of those Madeira casks.
 Not quite a mind blowing experience but isn’t excessively priced for a dram of such intriguing character.

 Kilchoman has such a strong core range that I found myself wondering if these small batch releases were really necessary, especially when the differences are relatively nuanced and the likes of Machir Bay and Sanaig seem to offer rather better value for money.
-Having said that, there will be those who are well acquainted with the core bottlings and wish to experience something new and these “Small Batch” drams make that possible without having to spend a small fortune.
+Having said that, there will be those who are well acquainted with the core bottlings and wish to experience something new and I suppose these “Small Batch” drams make that possible without having to spend a small fortune.

 Kilchoman “Small Batch” Pedro Ximenez Cask